dickwolff/Export-To-Ghostfolio/README.md

 #### Trading 212

-Go to Trading 212 and create an export file (via History > Download icon).
+Login to your Trading 212 account and create an export file (via History > Download icon).
 Choose the period from which you wish to export your history and click download.

 #### DEGIRO

-Go to DEGIRO and create an export file (via Inbox > Account Overview, see image below).
+Login to your DEGIRO account and create an export file (via Inbox > Account Overview, see image below).
 Choose the period from which you wish to export your history and click download.

 ![image](https://github.com/dickwolff/Export-To-Ghostfolio/assets/5620002/ff48baf9-5725-4efc-a9ec-fbbf0472a656)

 #### Finpension

-> insert export instructions here
+Login to your Finpension account.
+Select your portfolio from the landing page.
+Then to the right of the screen select “Transactions”, on the following page to the right notice “transaction report (CSV-file)” and click to email or click to download locally.

 #### Swissquote

-> insert export instructions here
+Login to your Swissquote account.
+From the bar menu click on “Transactions”.
+Select the desired time period as well as types and then select the “export CSV” button to the right.#### Swissquote

 ### Use the tool